duggi/dldc-nextjs-tailwind-starter/README.md

 ----

 ## What is this?
 This is an all open source, easy to use, simple-as-possible Next.js and Tailwind CSS starter app.
-It creates a home page with a hero component at `localhost:3000`
+It creates a home page with a hero and grid component at `localhost:3000`

 The build is kept as simple as possible and uses only npm, Typescript, and PostCSS.
 Does not have any database or service dependencies.